 The Third Grade Program at The Woods strives to meet the individual needs of each child.
-We offer small class sizes which allows the teachers to work in small groups and one-on-one.
+We offer small class sizes which allows the teachers to work closely with all students.

 - D'Nealian Handwriting